DavidTortajadaLatorre/DIE-Project/Project3.md

 **Final Results:**

 ![image](https://github.com/user-attachments/assets/0217b5a0-558f-407c-80fd-4a3a926efa75)

 ![image](https://github.com/user-attachments/assets/25b9ddc1-fdf4-41a1-8c27-72a50357a7bb)

 ![image](https://github.com/user-attachments/assets/5f5f9176-da64-41e1-8de7-fe56db9b3645)

 The neural network demonstrates strong performance in the fruit classification task, with increasing training and validation accuracy and consistently decreasing loss curves.
-This indicates effective learning and good generalization. **The close alignment of training and validation metrics suggests minimal overfitting.** Additionally, the confusion matrix shows accurate predictions across all classes, with only minor misclassifications, confirming balanced and reliable model performance.
+This indicates effective learning and good generalization. **The close alignment of training and validation metrics suggests minimal overfitting.** Additionally, the confusion matrix shows accurate predictions across all classes, with only  1 minor misclassification, confirming balanced and reliable model performance.

  </p>